 Surely the Australian government aren’t going to arm-wrestle businesses into contributing to their employees’ retirement without some sort of trade off, right?!
 Correct!

 You can – and should – claim a tax deduction for all superannuation payments within the financial year you make then.
-It’s vital your accountant is experienced in business and knows how to submit this information for you.
+It’s vital your business accountant is experienced and knows how to submit this information for you.

 You may well cry when you send off large sums of money into your employees’ superannuation accounts if you don’t budget for them in advance.
 Here are some quick tips on how to plan ahead for your employer obligations:

 1. Each time you pay wages, work out the superannuation amount for each eligible employee (minimum is 9.5% of their OTE).

 2. Move that money aside (ideally into an interest bearing account) and don’t touch it.